oBreak/oB-twitter-search/roadmap.md

 - Add relevant tweets with a certain retweet, like, favorite... whatever count to be called out at a threshold.
 This could be done on a regular basis with an escalation workflow.
-Like "Newsworthy Event" + 4,000 retweets => send email/do something.
+Like "Newsworthy Event" + 4,000 retweets => take action.
+- Integrate email alerts based on filter.
 - Add livestream for specific tweet types.
 Maybe add in an email of top 10 hits per day or something.
 - Add filter support for things that I'd want to see, something like "mentions me"